Reducing nitrates in the Solent

 This is good news as it recognises that our environment cannot continue to be damaged indefinitely.
 However, it is only causing a delay to development.
 There is a broad suite of mitigation measures being developed by various organisations including water companies and local authorities as well as private landowners.
 These include agricultural land being taken out of intensive use, improvements to wastewater treatment works and on-site wetland construction.
 Once these are in place, development will restart.

-The Trust’s scheme, in simple terms, will provide a means of offsetting and reducing the nitrate impact of planned housing as well as creating new habitats for wildlife.
+Our programme, in simple terms, will provide a means of mitigating and reducing the nitrate impact of planned housing as well as creating new habitats for wildlife.

 Our local seas are being suffocated by untenable levels of pollution and we have to find ways of reducing the levels of nitrates entering the Solent.
 By taking the most polluting land and re-wilding it, not only are we relieving the pressure on our marine environment, but we will also create wonderful wildlife-rich habitat, reducing pollution, capturing carbon and helping nature to recover.
 We must now ensure that we are creating great places for both people and wildlife to live and thrive.Hampshire & Isle of Wight Wildlife Trust

 This nature-based solution works by acquiring intensively managed farmland in certain locations which is currently releasing nutrients into the Solent, and rewilding it, returning it to natural habitats, such as traditionally grazed meadows, wetlands, or woodlands.
-This will reduce nitrogen inputs from farming to offset and reduce the additional inputs into the Solent arising from new houses – and create new nature reserves to benefit wildlife.
+Our solution will reduce nitrogen inputs from farming to mitigate and reduce the additional inputs into the Solent arising from new houses – and create new nature reserves to benefit wildlife.

 There are a range of mitigation schemes coming forward and so the Wildlife Trust’s scheme is not the only option that local authorities or developers have.
 Whether the Trust or another body provides the mitigation, the planned houses will be built.